QPET: A Versatile and Portable Quantity-of-Interest-Preservation Framework for Error-Bounded Lossy Compression: Conclusion

 \section{Conclusion}

-In this work, we propose QPET, a versatile and portable framework for error-bounded lossy compression that enables the preservation of a broad range of Quantity-of-Interest (QoI) while significantly improving the performance and quality of existing QoI-preserving error-bounded lossy compression.
-We further integrate QPET into 3 state-of-the-art error-bounded lossy compressors of different archetypes.
-Experimental results demonstrate that QPET is faster than the existing QoI-preserving error-bounded lossy compression framework and leads to up to 250\% compression ratio improvements over the base compressors while eliminating the iterative tuning procedure.
-QPET also delivers up to 75\% compression ratio improvements over existing QoI-preserving lossy compressors.
-In future research, we will optimize QPET in the following three aspects: (1) Improve the inclusivity of QPET to enable the support for more error-bounded lossy compression pipelines and real-world QoI formats; (2) Investigate more stable and optimized strategies for optimizing the point-wise and global error bounds for optimizing the compression ratio and data quality; (3) Enhance the throughput of QPET to reduce the computational cost for QoI preservation in the error-bounded lossy compression tasks.
+To meet the significant requirements of Quantity-of-Interest (QoI) preserving in error-bounded lossy compression and address the critical limitations of existing solutions, we propose QPET, a versatile and portable framework for error-bounded lossy compression that enables the preservation of a broad range of QoI while significantly improving the performance and quality of existing state-of-the-arts.
+We integrate QPET into 3 representative error-bounded lossy compressors of different archetypes.
+Experimental results demonstrate that QPET is faster than all existing QoI-preserving error-bounded lossy compression solutions, leading to 2x to 10x compression speedups over the baselines of both parameter-search methods and direct QoI-preserving methods.
+QPET also delivers up to 1000\% compression ratio improvements over existing QoI-preserving error-bounded lossy compression solutions.
+In future research, we will optimize QPET in the following three aspects: (1) Enable the support for more QoI formats in practical use cases; (2) Optimize the strategies for determining the point-wise and global error bounds in QoI-preserving; (3) Enhance the throughput to further reduce the computational cost for QoI preservation;